yaq1n0/DownloadBetterGPU/README.md

 ## 🙏 Acknowledgments

 - **[downloadmoreram.com](https://downloadmoreram.com/)** - The OG that inspired this madness
-- **NVIDIA & AMD** - For making GPUs so expensive that downloading them seems reasonable
+- **NVIDIA & AMD & Intel** - For making GPUs so expensive that downloading them seems reasonable
-- **Crypto miners** - For making us all collectively lose our minds
+- **Crypto miners** - For making us all collectively lose our minds (again)
+- **AI Datacenters** - For buying up all of TSMC's wafer capacity
 - **The laws of physics** - Sorry for temporarily ignoring you

 ## ⚠️ Disclaimer

 This is a parody website.
 You cannot actually download physical hardware components over the internet.
 If this worked, we'd all be rich and GPU shortages would be a thing of the past.

-Please buy graphics cards from legitimate retailers (when they're actually in stock at reasonable prices, which is... never).
+Please buy graphics cards from legitimate retailers (when they're actually in stock at reasonable prices, which is... still never).

 ---